hackoregon/disaster-resilience-backend/README.md

 1. `cd` into root of directory and run command `cp env.sample .env`

-2. The sample variables will work for project, but you can change the password if you like

-3. Start the development container using the command: `./bin/start.sh -l`

-4. Confirm you have executable perms on all the scripts in the `./bin` folder: `$ chmod +x ./bin/*.sh` Feel free to read each one and assign perms individually, cause it is your computer :stuck_out_tongue_winking_eye: and security is a real thing.
+2. Build the development containers using the command: `./bin/build.sh -l`.
+If you cannot run you may need to confirm you have executable perms on all the scripts in the `./bin` folder: `$ chmod +x ./bin/*.sh` Feel free to read each one and assign perms individually, cause it is your computer :stuck_out_tongue_winking_eye: and security is a real thing.

-5. Run the `build.sh` script to build the project.
-Since you are going to be running it on the local machine you will want to run: `./bin/build.sh -l` - This command is doing a docker-compose build in the background.
-It is downloading the images needed for the project to your local machine.

-6. Once this completes you will now want to start up the project.
+3. Once this completes you will now want to start up the project.
 We will use the start.sh script for this, again using the `-l` flag to run locally:  `./bin/start.sh -l` The first time you run this you will see the database restores.
 You will also see the api container start up.

-7. Open your browser and you will be able to access the Django Rest Framework browserable front end at `http://localhost:8000/api`, the Swagger API schema at `http://localhost:8000/schema`.
+4. Open your browser and you will be able to access the Django Rest Framework browserable front end at `http://localhost:8000/api`, the Swagger API schema at `http://localhost:8000/schema`.

-8. To Run Tests: run the `./bin/build.sh -l` followed by the `./bin/test.sh -l`  command.

-9. Note that the `api_development` container will write some files into your Git repository.
-They're in `.gitignore`, so they won't be checked into version control.

-10. You can stop the container using ctrl-c to stop the process in the terminal window.
+5. You can stop the container using ctrl-c to stop the process in the terminal window.

 ## Quickstart for your own API - Development